Micket/Sintering/software_development_discussion/software_development.md

 # Collaboration
-  * Combined efforts leads to high quality code: Might spend a bit more time on your 1 component, but you get other components for free.
+  * Combined efforts leads to high quality code: Spend more time polishing component A, but you get B and C for free.
-  * The code will be large: VCS and testing absolutely *essential*.
-There is NO option.
+  * The code will become large: VCS and testing absolutely *essential*.

-  * Projects with

 # Does programming language matter?

   * Performance is far from everything.
+  * Difficult code $\neq$ fast code.
   * Many good options:
-      * C++, Java, Python, Julia, D, Rust,
+      * C++, Java, Python, Julia, D, Rust
   * Large existing code?
 Use whatever language they use.